GM, rivals chase luxury pickups' fat margins as U.S. market dips

 Major automakers posted lower U.S. new vehicle sales for February on Thursday as consumer demand continued to cool following a lengthy boom, despite strong crossovers and SUV sales.

-Luxury pickups are “the perfect storm for” Detroit’s automakers, said Jeff Schuster, consultancy LMC Automotive’s head of forecasting.
-“Consumers want them and they provide the biggest margin boost in a flat-to-falling market.”
+Luxury pickups are“the perfect storm for” Detroit’s automakers, said Jeff Schuster, consultancy LMC Automotive’s head of forecasting.“Consumers want them and they provide the biggest margin boost in a flat-to-falling market.”

 Texas consumers want them more.